uberfastman/fantasy-football-metrics-weekly-report/README.md

 2. Change the `league_id` value in `config.ini` to the above located league id.

-3. Make sure that you have accurately set the `current_week` configuration value in the `config.ini` file to reflect the current/ongoing NFL week at the time of running the report. ***This is required for the Fantasy Football Metrics Weekly Report app to run correctly!***
+3. *(Optional)* It is advised that you accurately set the `current_week` configuration value in the `config.ini` file to reflect the current/ongoing NFL week at the time of running the report, as the report will default to this value if retrieving the current NFL week from the Fox Sports API (which the app uses to fetch the current NFL week) is unsuccessful.

 4. Sleeper does not require any authentication to access their API at this time, so no additional steps are necessary.